-Although, the requested land use change to LDR from CGC is considered a less intense use development of the site it could impact this wetland.
+Although, the requested land use change from RPI to CGC has a smaller "Floor Area Ratio" (0.50 to 0.35 FAR), CGC is considered a more intense use and development of the site could impact this wetland system.
 Therefore, any alteration would impact Goal 4 and Objective 4.1 of the Conservation and Coastal Management Element (CCME) of the Comprehensive Plan if mitigation measures are not taken.
 The Goal and Objective is to achieve no further net loss of the natural functions of the City's remaining wetlands, improve the quality of the City's wetland resources over the long-term, improve the water quality, and improve fish and wildlife values of wetlands.

 Other general requirements for development in wetlands including permitted uses, maintenance of water quality, maintenance of vegetation, and hydrology are specified in Policy 4.1.3 of the CCME, 2030 Comprehensive Plan.
 However, elimination of these wetlands will not impact that policy as well unless mitigation measures are not taken.
-(See Attachment F, I Series Wetlands Map)